thiagoa/notes/Clojure.md

 (gen/sample inventory-each-with-a-random-book)
 ```

-With that we can test a function that finds books by title:
+With that, you can test a function that finds a book by title:

 ```clj
 (ns inventory.other-test